PercibalG12/Learn-JS/06_Arrays/09_array_pop.md

-# We can remove data from an  arry with the pop function
+# We can remove data from an array with the pop function

 ```js
 const ourArr = ["hey", 1]